developer-zebra/developer-zebra-site/src/mdna/index.md

  - image-location: right
    title: DataWedge Does Edge Detection, Full-document Capture
    subtitle: New in Zebra DataWedge 8.2
    description: DataWedge 8.2 now allows users to easily capture an entire form without the need for a barcode.
-DataWedge allows any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.
    url: /datawedge/latest/guide/about/
    video: DI8pxsTJdtI
    video_type: youtube